vacondio/py-fem-2d-simple/README.md

 Technical details
 -----------------

-Much of the challenge of solving the Poisson equation numerically is posed by the construction of the stiffness matrix.  `fem2dsimple` relies on `numpy` data structures and `scipy` functionalities to overcome said challenge.
+Much of the challenge of implementing the FEM numerically is posed by the construction of the stiffness matrix.  `fem2dsimple` relies on `numpy` data structures and `scipy` functionalities to overcome said challenge.

 The `stiffn` method of the `TriangularMesh2D` class is in charge of constructing the stiffness matrix.
-It does so by making use of the `scipy.sparse.coo_matrix` utility for the creation of sparse matrices, which returns a matrix in the COO format upon providing three arrays: one containing all the non-vanishing elements (called `data` in the code), and two specifying the row and column indices where each element is found (called `rows` and `columns` in the code).
+It does so by making use of the `scipy.sparse.coo_matrix` utility for the creation of sparse matrices, which returns a matrix in the COO format upon providing three arrays: one containing all the non-vanishing elements (called `data` in the code), and two specifying the row and column indices where each element recored in `data` must be located in the final matrix (called `rows` and `columns` in the code).

 The `scipy.sparse.coo_matrix` function allows for the conversion to the usual `numpy.array` format, provided that a shape is specified.
-This is done by `stiffn` to return the stiffness matrix in two possible fashions: in its full $n \times n$ shape, with $n$ being the number of mesh nodes; or by packing it in the diagonal ordered form mentioned earlier.
+It is utilized by `stiffn` to return the stiffness matrix in two possible fashions: in its full $n \times n$ shape, with $n$ being the number of mesh nodes; or by packing it in the diagonal ordered form mentioned earlier.
 The latter option requires remapping the indices stored in the `rows` and `columns` arrays as specified in the `scipy.linalg.solve_banded` documentation.

 Working with the diagonal ordered form allows one to take full advantage of the banded nature of the stiffness matrix, which is ensured by the compact support of the basis functions, and their consequent limited overlap.
 Following this route saves memory and computation time when solving the linear system: